aris-infosec/ssd-recovery-resistance/README.md

 * Post-TRIM free-space verification: if free space unexpectedly drops right after a TRIM, the script warns that something else may be writing to the target directory concurrently.
+* **Swap is restored.** If the script disables swap (`swapoff -a`, the default when unencrypted swap is detected — see `--swapoff` / `--no-swapoff`), it re-enables it (`swapon -a`) when it exits, including on Ctrl+C.

 The tool does not intentionally delete user files outside its own generated `TEST_DIR`.

+---

+## 18a.
+Important Warnings the Script May Show

+* **Discard passthrough:** if the filesystem sits on LUKS and/or LVM, the script walks the whole device-mapper stack and warns if `allow_discards` (LUKS) or `issue_discards` (LVM) is missing anywhere in it — TRIM can report success while never reaching the physical SSD.
+* **btrfs snapshots:** Snapper/Timeshift/manual snapshots keep old file versions alive; overwriting/deleting in the current subvolume alone will not free or TRIM them.
+Delete relevant snapshots first if you want a meaningful result.
+* **Unencrypted swap:** sensitive data can land in swap; this script never touches swap contents itself (it only temporarily disables swap so the fill isn't disturbed).
+* **TRIM reported vs. written far below 100%:** printed in the final report if TRIM reclaimed much less than was written — treat it as a sign discard isn't fully passing through your storage stack, not as proof the test failed.

+None of these are fatal by default (except a hard `STOP` from SMART/NVMe health) — you're asked to confirm before continuing.

 ---